NabiaAI/Argyrosomus/README.md

 # Argyrosomus
 This project compares two methods (CNN and YOLO) to recognize and quantify fish vocalizations in the Tagus estuary.

+The project requires Python 3.12.
+See `requirements.txt` for required packages.

 The project has several components:
 - `CNN` all code related to the CNN method for classification of fish sounds.
 For further information about the component, refer to `CNN/README.md`.